Humana Medicare Plans Review

 View an image version of this table.

 The Centers for Medicare and Medicaid Services (CMS) rates the quality of all Medicare Advantage and Medicare Part D plans every year on a 5-star scale.
-In 2021, 92% of Humana’s Medicare Advantage members are enrolled in a Humana Medicare plan rated 4 stars or higher.
+In 2023, 96% of Humana’s Medicare Advantage members were enrolled in a Humana Medicare plan rated 4 stars or higher.

-Humana maintains a strong reputation as a company at large, and some of the independent reviews of Humana Medicare plans include:
+Humana maintains a strong reputation as a company at large, and some of the independent reviews and accolades collected by Humana include:

 As a large insurance carrier, Humana has a nationwide reach of health care providers.
 Specific networks of participating providers will vary according to the plan and location, but members can rest assured they will most likely have plenty of doctors, pharmacies and other health care providers from which to choose when using insurance provided by such a large carrier.